valr/initsystem/README.md

 6. eudev (optional: replaces udev components from systemd)
 7. initramfs
 8. initsystem
+9. services
-9. all packages in pkgbuild directory (remove dependencies on systemd components)
+10. all packages in pkgbuild directory (remove dependencies on systemd components)